Kloct/tera-auth-ticket/README.md

 ### EU

 * If logging into multiple accounts, you can only login to up to 4 accounts ever 5 minutes or the account will be blocked.

+### NA

+* IESnare emulation is partially broken.
+You may experience errors using the auto generated tokens.
+A temporary work around is to hardcode the io_black_box token for your account.